Our Process

 Photosynthesis is a process exclusive to plants, algae, and some bacteria.
 It involves the conversion of light energy into chemical energy, resulting in the production of glucose and oxygen.

-During development, cells undergo differentiation, a process where they become specialized for specific functions.
-This specialization enables cells to form different tissues and organs, contributing to the complexity of multicellular organisms.
+During development, cells undergo differentiation, where they specialise in specific functions.
+This specialisation enables cells to form different tissues and organs, contributing to the complexity of multicellular organisms.

 Cell Cycle Regulation

-The cell cycle refers to the series of events that a cell undergoes from its formation to its division.
-Regulation of the cell cycle ensures proper growth, repair, and reproduction, preventing abnormalities like cancer.
+The cell cycle refers to the series of events a cell undergoes from its formation to its division.
+Cell cycle regulation ensures proper growth, repair, and reproduction, preventing abnormalities like cancer.

 Importance of Cell Biology

-Cell biology is of paramount importance as it provides the foundation for understanding life at its core.
+Cell biology is paramount as it provides the foundation for understanding life.
 By studying cells, scientists can gain insights into diseases, develop new treatments, and advance our knowledge of the natural world.

-I need to write a 4000 word cell biology illustrated report using Harvard method.
+I must write a 4000-word cell biology illustrated report using the Harvard method.
 Below are questions

 Unit Introduction